Salud in Spain (Virtual)

 Given that this is an online Global at Home program, students can live anywhere as long as they have a reliable internet connection for all synchronous instruction.

 Students must be available MTWRF from 10 a.m. – 1 p.m.
-EST between May 10 to June 20 (except for the period of May 29–June 2).
-For the optional SPAN 3064 course, students must be available to meet online on Tuesdays and Thursdays from 10 a.m. – 1 p.m.
-EST between June 22 to Aug.
-1. Students who take SPAN 4251 or SPAN 4699 must complete 80 internship or research hours between June 21 to Aug.
-1. Students are completely responsible for their own accommodations.
+EST between May 9 to June 14 (except for the period of May 24 – May 29).
+Students who take SPAN 4251 or SPAN 4699 must complete 80 internship or research hours and all assignments before Aug.
+1, 2024.
+Students are completely responsible for their own accommodations.

 Courses

-• SPAN 4251: Hispanic Internship (3 credits – asynchronous course with 80 internship hours)
+• SPAN 4251: Hispanic Internship (3 credits – asynchronous course with 80 internship hours and assignments to be completed by August 1)

-• SPAN 4699: Undergraduate Research (3 credits – asynchronous course with 80 research hours)
+• SPAN 4699: Undergraduate Research (3 credits – asynchronous course with 80 research hours and assignments to be completed by August 1)

 Prerequisites